Free Radicals in Pets: Aging and Inflammation

 How should Hollywood Elixir™ fit into an aging plan?

 If a family is researching Free Radicals in Pets: The Cellular Spark Behind Aging, Inflammation, and Decline, the first step is still basics: exam, weight trend, dental status, and a stable diet routine.
 Supplements come after the main drivers of inflammation and stress are addressed.
+Add one change at a time and assess trend points over a 30-day window.

 When should a pet owner call the vet urgently?